denko-rb/denko/README.md

 end
 ```

-Denko doesn't run Ruby on the microcontroller (see [mruby-denko](#mruby-denko) for that).
-It runs C++ firmware that exposes as much low-level I/O as possible, so we can use it in Ruby.
-It becomes a peripheral for your computer.
+Denko doesn't run Ruby on the microcontroller (see [mruby-denko](#mruby-denko)).
+It runs custom Arduino firmware that exposes its I/O interfaces to Ruby running on your computer.
+Your microcontroller, and anything you connect to it, map directly to Ruby objects, so you can think about your hardware and appplication logic, not everything in between.

 High-level abstraction in Ruby makes hardware classes easy to implement, with intuitive interfaces.
-They multitask a single core microcontroller, with thread-safe state, and callbacks for inputs, but no "task" priority.
-If you need more I/O, integration is seamless.
-Connect another board and instantiate it in Ruby.
+They multitask a single core microcontroller, with thread-safe state, and callbacks for inputsy.
+If you need more I/O, integration is seamless; connect another board and instantiate it in Ruby.

-Each peripheral connected to your microcontroller(s) maps to a Ruby object you can use directly.
-You get to think about your hardware and appplication logic, not everything in between.

 ### Supported Hardware

 Full list of supported mircocontroller platforms, interfaces, and peripherals is located [here](HARDWARE.md).

 ##### denko-piboard
-There's an add-on for this gem  in development, [denko-piboard](https://github.com/denko-rb/denko-piboard), which supports the Raspberry Pi's built in GPIO pins, as `Denko::PiBoard`, class-compatible with `Denko::Board`.
-Connect peripherals directly to the Pi, with no microcontroller between, then use the same peripheral classes from this gem.
+There's an add-on  in development, [denko-piboard](https://github.com/denko-rb/denko-piboard), which supports the Raspberry Pi's built in GPIO pins, as `Denko::PiBoard`, class-compatible with `Denko::Board`.
+Connect peripherals directly to the Pi, with no microcontroller between, then use the peripheral classes from this gem.

 ##### mruby-denko
 A solo Raspberry Pi (or other small SBC + microcontroller) is a great standalone setup if your project needs the compute power anyway, but what if you don't?
 Why not run Ruby on the microcontroller itself?

-That's the goal of [mruby-denko](https://github.com/denko-rb/mruby-denko).
-Write mruby on the ESP32, using peripheral classes as close to this gem as possible.
-Still early in development, and limited features, but already working.
+That's the goal of [mruby-denko](https://github.com/denko-rb/mruby-denko): write mruby on the ESP32, using peripheral classes as close to this gem as possible.
+Still early in development, so limited features, but already usable.

 ## Getting Started